RadhaGulhane/RadhaGulhane/README.md

 ### 🙌 Professional experiences

-Initially, I joined [Seagate Technology](https://www.seagate.com/in/en/) as a cloud storage intern in July 2020, and subsequently in July 2021 got promoted to engineer in Cloud Systems.\
+Initially, I joined [Seagate Technology](https://www.seagate.com/in/en/) as a cloud storage intern in July 2020, and subsequently, in July 2021, I got promoted as an engineer in Cloud Systems.\
 🔭 At present, I am working on an exciting project, [CORTX](https://github.com/Seagate/cortx), which is the first open-source distributed object storage.
 Find my work at Seagate and contribution to the CORTX community at [Github profile](https://github.com/RadhaGulhane13).